The Archer: Fugitive from the Empire: Plot

-Malveel, an area inhabited by clans of nomadic people who battle against each other, is in danger of being conquered by the rising Draikianian empire, mainly called The Dynasty.
-After a long time, King Brakus, ruler of the Falcon Clan, is able to gather and finally peacefully unite several antagonizing clans, and thereafter tries to win them over for the combat against their shared foe.
-However, there is treachery in his own ranks: His nephews Sandros and Riis have contacted the Dynasty in their craving for power, and so the Dynasty's supreme warlord Gar and his snake people command the two to get rid of Brakus.
+Malveel, an area inhabited by clans of nomadic people who battle against each other, is in danger of being conquered by the rising Bar-Draikian empire, mainly called The Dynasty.
+After a long time, King Brakus, ruler of the Hawk Clan, is able to gather and finally peacefully unite several antagonistic clans, and thereafter tries to organize a war against their shared foe.
+However, there is treachery in his own ranks; his power-hungry nephews Sandros and Riis have contacted the Dynasty, and so the Dynasty's supreme warlord Gar and his snake people command the two to get rid of Brakus.
 Meanwhile, Brakus' son Toran has a clash with the beautiful sorceress Estra, whose mother was murdered by Brakus under the order of his mentor Lazar-Sa.
-At the end, Estra is giving Toran a cryptical prophecy where she is promising him a hopeless search.
+At the end, Estra gives Toran a cryptic prophecy where she promises him a hopeless search.

-The story goes on with Brakus getting killed in that same night by Gar using Toran's dagger, which had been secretly stolen by Sandros.
-While breathing his last, Brakus wrests a last promise from his son Toran: Search for Lazar-Sa so the king's efforts weren't in vain.
+The story goes on with Brakus getting killed on that same night by Gar using Toran's dagger, which had been secretly stolen by Sandros.
+While breathing his last, Brakus wrests a last promise from his son Toran to Search for Lazar-Sa so the king's efforts weren't in vain.
 Toran is found with the corpse of his father, and is kept captive as his murderer.
-Toran's old mentor Mak, who is the bearer of a magic bow, frees Toran, and together they both start the search for Lazar-Sa while being chased by Gar and his snake people, who are determined to prevent a new alliance of the clans of Malveel under the leadership of the Falcons.
+Toran's old mentor Mak, who is the bearer of a magic bow, frees Toran, and together they both start the search for Lazar-Sa while being chased by Gar and his snake people, who are determined to prevent a new alliance of the clans of Malveel under the leadership of the Hawk Clan.
 To ensure that, Gar kills Sandros and Riis.
 Drained by their escape and his age, Mak turns over the magic bow to his apprentice, dying when the bow severs his old bond to unite with Toran.